 Here’s something else: one fourth of my heart is in Europe and one eighth in travel of any kind.
-So even though I love Madison, when I’m not teaching, I am very often on the road.
+So even though I love Madison, I am very often on the road.
 Away.
-Typically, Ed tags along.
+Sometimes Ed tags along.
 I have been known to call him my occasional travel companion.
 It sounds a lot better than boyfriend, it’s more accurate than husband, though another possibility would be landlord.
+Or farmette partner.
 Or honey pot.

 Anything else?
-My father lives in Poland, my sister lives in Sweden, my mother lives in Berkeley.
-One daughter lives in Chicago, the other teaches right here at UW in Madison.
+My father was born in Warsaw and he died in Warsaw, my sister lives in Sweden, my mother lives in Berkeley.
+One daughter lives in Minneapolis, the other teaches right here at UW in Madison.

 That’s it!
 Anything else you’ll have to pick up by reading along.
 No need to go back in time, unless you want to...